bi7jta/nano_hotspot_upgrade_gpio_fix/README.md

 3,
 Ctrl+X save the modify and reboot ( disconnect power and reboot again)

-### Mothod 3th
+### Method 3th
-Use the Pi-Star Image have complete fix.
+Use the Pi-Star Image have complete fix.download url bi7jta@gmail.com

 NOTE:
 If you NanoPi NEO do not have this problem, this script sometime will prevent MMDVM HAT firmware entry into normal status.